 20% of women working in healthcare work for women-owned businesses.

-How Many Women-Owned Businesses Are There Across the Globe?
+How Many Women-Owned Businesses Are There in the World?

-The most recent data says that there are about 252 million women-owned businesses across the world.
+The most recent data says that there are about 252 million women-owned businesses worldwide.

 In the past 20 years, the percentage of women entrepreneurs has risen by 114%.